 All this transpired of course over the requisite six feet of “social distancing” — and the infinite chasm of social privilege.
 And in the near-dark: I could not make out his face at all, only his voice.
 So many metaphors, so many excuses for injustice.

-I have gone on (and on) here about safety and privilege because: I really hope never to hear again about the “bad choices” the working class makes.
-This is the social-distancing mantra — it has worked terrifically — that we have heard for decades from the political right, but also from the posh precincts on the left.
+I have gone on (and on) here about safety and privilege, because: I really hope never to hear again about the “bad choices” the working class makes.
+This is the pre-eminent social-distancing mantra — it has worked terrifically — that we have heard for decades from the political right, but also from the posh precincts on the left.
 Maybe, pre-pandemic, bad choices were made by the working poor.
 But now, in this deadly plague, whose ways not even epidemiologists can predict, whose lethality is hammered home with every newscast — the working poor have no choice at all, none: Not for them the luxury of working from home, they must risk their very lives to deliver to people-risking-very-little their steaks, their ice cream, their eye drops.

 And don’t forget, after Delivery Person leaves, to Windex and wipe down, while Delivery Person ventures, not out of choice (nice, that privilege!) but from iron necessity, back into Virus Land.
 By contrast, today I ventured out (for physical therapy for pre-pandemic hand surgery) for the first time since self-isolating four weeks ago.
 The injustice is yawning.